 Renewals may or may not include a Plate Cost Recovery Fee of $3.00 per plate.

 Generally, this fee will be applied to plates with the standard Sunset background, including Classic Vehicle and similar plates.
-The total fees for a set of two are $4.50.

 Special plates which raise funds for charity already include a production fee and will be charged only the Prison Industry Fee.